aws/aws-cli/awscli/examples/ecs/register-task-definition.rst

 Output::

   {
     "taskDefinition": {
-	        "volumes": [],
-	        "taskDefinitionArn": "arn:aws:ecs:us-east-1:<aws_account_id>:task-definition/sleep360:19",
+        "taskDefinitionArn": "arn:aws:ecs:us-west-2:123456789012:task-definition/sleep360:2",
         "containerDefinitions": [
             {
-	                "environment": [],
                 "name": "sleep",
-	                "mountPoints": [],
                 "image": "busybox",
                 "cpu": 10,
+                "memory": 10,
                 "portMappings": [],
+                "essential": true,
                 "command": [
                     "sleep",
                     "360"
                 ],
-	                "memory": 10,
-	                "essential": true,
+                "environment": [],
+                "mountPoints": [],
                 "volumesFrom": []
             }
         ],
         "family": "sleep360",
-	        "revision": 1
+        "revision": 2,
+        "volumes": [],
+        "status": "ACTIVE",
+        "placementConstraints": [],
+        "compatibilities": [
+            "EC2"
+        ]
     }
   }

 **To register a task definition with a JSON string**

-This example registers a the same task definition from the previous example, but the container definitions are in a string format with the double quotes escaped.
+The following example shows how to register the same task definition from the previous example, but the container definitions are in a string format with the double quotes escaped.

 Command::